Amy Harvey

 Amy Harvey (ハーヴィー 瑛美, Hāvī Eimi), also known mononymously as Harvey, is a Japanese rapper, singer, and model based in South Korea.
 Harvey first began her career as a model after becoming one of six winners in the 2016 Tokyo Girls Audition, where she then modeled for magazines such as Love Berry, Nylon Japan, ViVi, and Vogue Girl Japan.
-She debuted as a member of the Japanese girl group XG in 2022.
+She debuted as a member of the Japanese group XG in 2022.

 Early life

 Amy Harvey was born to an Australian father and a Japanese mother.
 She is an only child.
 When she was in fifth grade, she studied cheer dance; in her first year of middle school, she transitioned to hip-hop dance with aspirations of becoming a rapper.
 In the same year, at the suggestion of her mother and being inspired by Miranda Kerr, Harvey decided to pursue modeling and studied fashion magazines from overseas that were provided by her mother.
 Harvey was later scouted at a large dance competition that she took part in.